sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If your gaming session includes food or drink, the Session Opener can be ceremonialized by refraining from the first bite or the first sip until the Session Opener has been completed.

+Another idea to add some ritual is to start some exciting, adventure-appropriate music when the Session Opener concludes.

 # More Moves - Rest, Seek Help